zuozhenggh/learning-library/oic-integration-library/common/enable-file-server/enable-file-server.md

    ![](images/file_server_enablement2.png)

 6. Once complete, the OIC icon changes back to green with an Active status, and File Server shows as Enabled.
+You may need to log out and log back in to Oracle Integration to access the newly activated File Server.

    ![](images/file_server_enablement3.png)